vg-json-data/sm-json-data/region/region-readme.md

 Much like using runways, a `canLeaveCharged` can only be executed if the associated door can be interacted with.

-In cases where `canLeaveCharged` represents shinesparking out of the room, energy requirements for the shinespark are specified separately using `shinesparkFrames` and `excessShinesparkFrames` objects.
+In cases where `canLeaveCharged` represents shinesparking out of the room, energy requirements for the shinespark are specified separately using a `shinespark` object.

 #### leaveWithGModeSetup